MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-scan-barcode-for-report.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="07/19/2017"
+   ms.date="10/13/2017"
    ms.author="maggies"/>

-# Scan a barcode from the Power BI app on your iPhone
+# Scan a barcode with your iPhone from the Power BI mobile app

 Scan barcodes in the real world to go directly to filtered BI information in the Power BI mobile app.